wolf-adam-eily/rnaseq_for_model_plant/README.md

 ChrM	TAIR10	CDS	366086	366700	.	-	0	transcript_id "ATMG01410.1"; gene_id "ATMG01410"; gene_name "ATMG01410";
 </pre>

-We see that whereas in our GFF file we have various untranslated regions included, as well as annotations, the GTF format contains information only on various transcripts for each gene.
+We see that whereas in our GFF file we have various untranslated regions included, as well as annotations, the GTF format contains  Information only on various transcripts for each gene.
 The "transcript_id" denoter in the last column tells us the gene and its isoform, and everything else about the GTF file is quite apparent!

 Just as was stated for our conversion from gff to gtf, it would be helpful for us to perform the same operation on our aligned reads.
 That is, if there are multiple, overlapping but distinct reads from a single gene, we could combine these reads into one transcript isoform.
 Because we have the gene isoforms in the gtf file, we can re-map each assembled transcript to a gene isoform and then count how many mappings there are per isoform.
 This, in effect, allows us to quantify the expression rates of each isoform.
 We will be using the program <a href="http://ccb.jhu.edu/software/stringtie/index.shtml?t=manual">StringTie</a> to assemble the transcripts for each sample.
 StringTie requires three input arguments: the BAM alignment file, the genomic GTF file, and the desired output GTF filename.
 Thus, our code will look like (do not run this!):